Daqing Sartu Airport

-Daqing Sartu Airport (IATA: DQA, ICAO: ZYDQ) is an airport (class 4C) serving the city of Daqing in Heilongjiang Province, China.
+Daqing Saertu Airport (IATA: DQA, ICAO: ZYDQ) is an airport (class 4C) serving the city of Daqing in Heilongjiang Province, China.
 Construction started in 2007 with a total investment of 500 million yuan, and the airport was opened on 1 September 2009.

 Facilities

 The airport has one runway that is 2,600 meters long and 45 meters wide, and a 14,000 square-meter terminal building.
 It is designed to handle 1.47 million passengers annually by 2020.